VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 ### Storing Information Sucks

 Storing your data blows.
-Users have to contend with backups, backups for you backups, bitrot, file size vs compression, what file system to use, how to make backups actually convenient, mirroring information between systems with limited bandwidth, etc. But to start somewhere let's just look at archival:
+Users have to contend with backups, backups for you backups, bitrot, file size vs compression, what file system to use, how to make backups actually convenient, mirroring information between systems with limited bandwidth, etc. But to start somewhere let's look at archival:

 #### Archival